Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/6-system-design-example-HSDP.rst

 The design package included with this tutorial contains a script that downloads the Linux images created in the prior steps using the SmartLynq+ module.
 The script can use either JTAG or HSDP.

-1. On the machine with access to the SmartLynq+ module, open the Vivado tcl shell.
+1. On the machine with access to the SmartLynq+ module, open the Vivado Tcl shell.

    .. image:: ./media/ch6-image24.png

-2. Change the working directory to the PetaLinux build root, if working on the machine used to build PetaLinux, or change to the location where the `images/linux` directory was transferred to the local machine in the preceding steps.
+2. Change the working directory to the PetaLinux build root, if working on the machine used to build PetaLinux, or change to the location where the ``images/linux`` directory was transferred to the local machine in the preceding steps.

 3. At the Vivado tcl shell, issue the following command to download the images using HSDP: